 Most people consider a beach vacation a time to hunt for seashells.
 And Myrtle Beach has plenty of them along the Grand Strand’s 60 miles of beaches.
 However, there’s something a little more fascinating along these shores — shark teeth!

-If you want to be impressed by a massive collection of shark teeth of all sizes, visit the Gay Dolphin in downtown Myrtle Beach and check out Shark Tooth Cove.
+To see a massive collection of shark teeth, visit the Gay Dolphin in downtown Myrtle Beach and check out Shark Tooth Cove.
 If you’re having trouble identifying what you’ve found, they can likely help you there.
 Or you could download the Shark Teeth Mobile App, which helps to identify and classify teeth.
 Currently, the app is available only from Apple.

 Watersports